fluxcd/flagger/docs/gitbook/how-it-works.md

 While the promotion is paused, Flagger will continue to run the metrics checks and rollout hooks.
 * Post-rollout hooks are executed after the canary has been promoted or rolled back.
 If a post rollout hook fails the error is logged.
+* Event hooks are executed every time Flagger emits a Kubernetes event.
+When configured, every action that Flagger takes during a canary deployment will be sent as JSON via an HTTP POST request.

 Spec: